Brisbane State High School: History

-T. Max Hawkins, historian and author of "The Queensland Great Public Schools – A History", wrote of the origins of Brisbane State High School:
+T. Max Hawkins, historian and author of The Queensland Great Public Schools – A History, wrote of the origins of Brisbane State High School:

 The school developed from the School of Arts in Ann Street, and later from the old Normal School which was built by convict labour on the site where the State Government Insurance building now stands...The year 1913 is generally taken as the start of the Brisbane State High School, a co-educational school which, by 1964, had expanded to accommodate 1310 students, 891 of them boys.

-Further light on the origins of the schools is shed in Philip Walker Davidson's work, "Great Public Schools : an investigation into G.P.S. secondary schooling in Queensland, its relationship with and the problem it poses architecture, and an appraisal of the factors governing the future establishment of such a school", where he wrote:
+Further information on the origins of the school is discussed in Philip Walker Davidson's thesis:

 Headmasters of various metropolitan state schools were asked to nominate 76 boys and girls for admission to the new school, and a further 70 paying students made up the first year's enrolment.
 Classrooms were provided in the Technical College buildings, Ann Street, until 1914 when the school moved to lower George Street.